-If your jewelry becomes tarnished we recommend using Connoisseur brand jewelry cleaners.
+If your jewelry becomes tarnished, we recommend using Connoisseurs brand jewelry cleaners.
 A silver item with no stones and no gold accents can easily be “dipped”.
 Just follow the simple directions on the jar of silver cleaner.
-As we mentioned earlier, make sure that your jewelry is dry before storing.
+As mentioned before, make sure that your jewelry is dry before storing.

-Genuine 14k gold is a beautiful and very low maintenance metal, making it a top choice for jewelry designers and jewelry collectors.
+Genuine 14k gold is a beautiful and very low maintenance metal, making it a top choice for jewelry designers and collectors alike.
 Gold holds its brilliant shine and does not tarnish under normal circumstances.
 All jewelry does require occasional cleaning.
-For these cleanings we recommend Connoisseurs brand jewelry cleaning products.
+For these cleanings, we recommend Connoisseurs brand jewelry cleaning products.
 Follow the directions on the jar to freshen up your jewelry regularly!

-We love, love, love combining sterling silver and 14k gold in jewelry.
-Here are a few tips to keep your two tone Maertens pieces looking their very best.
+We LOVE combining sterling silver and 14k gold in jewelry.
+Here are a few tips to keep your two-tone Maertens pieces looking their very best.

-If your two tone jewelry starts to lose its luster or show a little tarnish, it is time for a cleaning.
-Connoisseurs brand jewelry paste is recommended for two tone jewelry items.
+If your two-tone jewelry starts to lose its luster or show a little tarnish, it is time for a cleaning.
+Connoisseurs brand jewelry paste is recommended for jewelry items that combine more than one type of precious metal.
 A thin layer of paste is all that is needed to remove tarnish and restore luster.
 Take care to rinse your piece thoroughly using a soft brush to remove paste from detailed areas or gemstones.
 Follow the directions on the jar and dry thoroughly.